If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read

 Last week I was craving some yummy cinnamon and sugar coated Snickerdoodle cookies like my grandparents used to make.

-Turns out that Snickerdoodles cookies without butter might be even more delicious than those made with butter!
+Turns out that Snickerdoodle cookies without butter might be even more delicious than those made with butter!

 Also, I knew that vegetable oil is cheaper than butter, but when I did the math I was surprised to discover that butter is actually six times more expensive than vegetable oil.